shouya/poi/README.md

 $ ./poi daemon
 ```

-Or if you want poi daemon to be automatically started, (with systemd)
+Or if you want poi daemon to be automatically started, (with systemd) NOT IMPLEMENTED YET

 ```
 $ ./poi systemd | sudo tee /etc/systemd/system/poi_daemon.service